Skip to main content

 You can turn on two-step verification from your personal profile in Upstock.
 Click Set up two-step verification and follow the instructions.

-There are two parts to set up: your authenticator app and recover codes.
+There are two parts to set up: your authenticator app and recovery codes.

 Authenticator app